Vermont Frequently Asked Questions

 - I took the Praxis tests a few years ago in a different state.
 Can I use those scores or do I have to take the test again?

-If candidates complete tests that have the same title codes as the tests Vermont has adopted and the scores meet or exceed Vermont's passing scores, these scores can be used.
-Candidates should contact ETS and request that an official score report be sent to the Vermont Department of Education using recipient code "8410."
+If candidates complete tests that have the same title and codes as the tests Vermont has adopted and the scores meet or exceed Vermont's passing scores, these scores can be used.
+Candidates should contact ETS and request that an official score report be sent to the Vermont Agency of Education using recipient code "8410."

 - But I didn't know about this and missed the test date.
 I have a job offer and need a license.
 What can I do?